 The English Dogwood

-English dogwood (Philadelphus indorus), also called mock orange, is a native that grows well in North Florida areas located in USDA hardiness zones 8a and 8b.
+English dogwood (Philadelphus indorus), also called mock orange, is not a true dogwood from the Cornus genus.
+It's a native plant that grows well in North Florida areas located in USDA hardiness zones 5 through 10.
 Plants are trainable as smallish trees through pruning.
 Left in their natural state, the trees grow as large shrubs.

 These trees grow relatively fast, reaching mature heights of up to 12 feet with a spreading habit of up to 10 feet.
 English dogwood grows in a variety of well-drained soils and has a high tolerance to drought, heat and humid conditions.
 The plants tolerate full sun to partial shade conditions.